Earthfiredrake/SWL-Cartographer/README.md

 ## Change Log

-Version Next
+Version 0.0.6-alpha
 + Fixed the bug with icon not staying with UI edit mode overlay
 + Config can now be manually reset (/setoption efdCartographerResetConfig true) WARNING: Until further notice, this will delete any custom waypoints, once they are implemented
 + Picking up lore now immediately updates the map if it's open
 + Icons for lore that has been picked up now renders behind unclaimed lore icons
 + Slight data schema change ("Notes" tag -> "Note")
-+ All placed lore added to mapped zones (also some instances/dungeons)
++ All placed lore added to currently mapped zones (also some instances/dungeons)
 + Spends less time spamming the log file

 Version 0.0.5-alpha